1. Introduction

 8.4.
 Filter Process Streams

-It’s a perfectly valid use-case to interact with selective running processes.
+It’s a perfectly valid use case to interact with selective running processes.

-Process provides us the facility to selectively filter running processes based on a certain predicate.
+The process class provides us the facility to selectively filter running processes based on a certain predicate.

-After that we can perform business operations on this selective process set:
+After that, we can perform business operations on this selective process set:

 @Test